North Attleborough Center in Bristol County, Massachusetts — The American Northeast (New England)

 Topics and series.
 This historical marker is listed in these topic lists: Colonial Era • Settlements & Settlers.
 In addition, it is included in the Daughters of the American Colonists series list.
 A significant historical date for this entry is September 13, 1696.

 Location.
-41° 59.598′ N, 71° 19.768′ W. Marker is in North Attleboro, Massachusetts, in Bristol County.
-Marker is on North Washington Street.
+41° 59.598′ N, 71° 19.768′ W. Marker is in North Attleborough, Massachusetts, in Bristol County.
+It is in North Attleborough Center.
+It is on North Washington Street.
 Touch for map.
-Marker is at or near this postal address: 362 North Washington Street, North Attleboro MA 02760, United States of America.
+Marker is at or near this postal address: 370 N Washington St, North Attleboro MA 02760, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-North Attleborough Civil War Memorial (approx. ¼ mile away); North Attleborough 9/11 Memorial (approx. 0.3 miles away); North Attleborough World War I Memorial (approx. 0.3 miles away); Plainville World War II Memorial (approx. half a mile away); Plainville World War I Memorial (approx. half a mile away); Plainville Vietnam War Memorial (approx. half a mile away); Plainville Korean War Memorial (approx. half a mile away); Veterans Bandstand (approx. 0.8 miles away).
+At least 8 other markers are within walking distance of this marker: Woodcock Burial Ground (within shouting distance of this marker); North Attleborough Civil War Memorial (approx. Ό mile away); North Attleborough 9/11 Memorial (approx. 0.3 miles away); North Attleborough World War I Memorial (approx. 0.3 miles away); Plainville World War II Memorial (approx. half a mile away); Plainville World War I Memorial (approx. half a mile away); Plainville Vietnam War Memorial (approx. half a mile away); Plainville Korean War Memorial (approx. half a mile away).
+Touch for a list and map of all markers in North Attleborough.